 Sadly, I lost my mom to breast cancer.
 After she passed, I found that she had thousands of dollars in bills from medical care providers.
 Like any good mom who does not want to worry her son, she did not tell me about this.
 I have shed many tears thinking about how stressful this must have been on her already weakening body.
 My mom’s job as a bartender did not include a health care plan.
 No one should have to go through what my mom went through.
 State leaders must work together to find creative ways to ensure that our residents are not burdened with healthcare debt and high prescription drug prices.
 High quality healthcare must be accessible to all.

-*I will advocate for affordable, quality health care for all Ohioans.
+*I will advocate for accessible, affordable, and quality health care for all Ohioans.

 *The state must use its leverage to lower prescription drug costs.